The real cost of Counselling…..

-There are several methods to seek and receive assistance based on one's requirements, but not all of them are covered by insurance.
+There are several methods to seek and receive assistance based on one's needs, but not all of them are covered by insurance.
 Unfortunately, Registered Clinical Counsellors (RCC) and Canadian Certified Counsellors (CCC) are not currently covered under the standard MSP coverage that the majority of Canadians have.
-The clinical community is currently trying to include our offerings.
+The clinical community is currently trying to include their offerings.
 If you work for a business that offers extended health coverage, you should check with your Human Resources Department or call your insurance broker for further information about psychological therapies.

 I've always been a great supporter for mental health, especially back in Bangladesh, where I witnessed people treat it as if it's something to be ashamed of and conceal from society.
-This used to irritate me since I was always the odd child who had thoughts that were "unconventional" to others because I didn't see and comprehend things the way society or people instructed me to.
+This used to irritate me since I was always the odd child who had thoughts that were "unconventional" to others because I didn't see and comprehend things the way society or people told me to.

 One in every five Canadians suffers from mental illness, which costs the country roughly $50 billion every year.
 Canadian physicians bill provincial governments $1 billion every year for "counselling and psychotherapy," one-third of which goes to family doctors, for a service that many of them admit they are not best qualified to perform and that falls well short of meeting patient requirements.
 "I am making patients feel cared for, and I am offering a supporting ear that they may not receive anywhere else," says Dr. Batya Grundland, a family physician at Toronto's Women's College Hospital for over a decade.
 According to a 2013 analysis commissioned by the Canadian Psychological Association, delivering an average of six sessions of treatment per year would cost an estimated $2.8 billion a year, based on expected need and assuming no coverage from private healthcare insurance.